game-arch/mmo-arch/README.md

     - Used to persist data on a microservice.
     - Originally was using MySQL but that may be used down the road for data backups only.
     - SQLite provides the data architecture that MySQL provides without the network overhead
-    - DB files are stored under `server/db` for easy tracking and management
+    - DB files are stored under `db` for easy tracking and management
 - PM2
     - https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/
     - Multi-process orchestration (not dockerized at the moment)